 Not just for the patient but for everyone around them.
 Younger family members can find the uncertainty particularly hard to deal with – but we’re here to help them.

 We’re here for your children (ages 11+) right from the point of diagnosis and for however long we’re needed, and also offer a face-to-face service for those aged 5-25 in Herefordshire.
-We’re a group of highly trained, sensitive professionals and we will always be here to listen and do everything we can to support your children.
+We’re a group of highly trained, sensitive professionals and we will do everything we can to support your children.

-Young people aged 11 (school year 7) and over, with a close family member who has been diagnosed with a life-threatening illness, such as cancer.
+Young people aged 11 and over, with a close family member who has been diagnosed with a life-threatening illness, such as cancer.
 Safe online support is available nationally, while face-to-face support and activities are available in some parts of Herefordshire and Gloucestershire.Find support in your area

 Nationally, we provide two services.
 The first is a safe, monitored Facebook group to meet and share with peers in similar situations.
 Secondly is our secure online One-to-One support sessions with Hope's qualified and experienced professionals, using Skype or Facebook.